Lab-Grown vs Natural Diamonds in South Africa: Complete Guide

 How much cheaper are lab-grown diamonds in South Africa?

-Lab-grown diamonds cost 60-80% less than equivalent natural diamonds in South Africa.
-As a benchmark, a 1-carat round brilliant with G colour and VS2 clarity might cost R20,000-R35,000 as a natural diamond but only R5,000-R12,000 as a lab-grown stone of equivalent grade.
-The savings scale with size — larger lab-grown diamonds offer even more dramatic savings compared to their natural equivalents.
+Lab-grown diamonds cost 60-80% less than equivalent natural diamonds in South Africa, and the gap widens at larger sizes.
+As a benchmark, a 1-carat round brilliant with G colour and VS2 clarity that sells for around R75,000-R95,000 cutter-direct as a natural diamond can be matched for only R9,000-R15,000 as a lab-grown stone of equivalent grade, about 80-90% less.
+The savings scale with size, larger lab-grown diamonds offer even more dramatic savings compared to their natural equivalents.
 Dealers like Ralph Jacobs and Cape Diamonds offer competitive lab-grown pricing.

 Do lab-grown diamonds hold their value?